cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 Finally, unit and end-to-end tests are not _that_ different and have common features.
 Good tests:

-- Focus on and test just one thing.
+- Focus on and test only one thing.
 - Are flake-free and do not fail randomly.
 - Give you confidence to refactor code and add new features.
-- Are easy to run both locally and on a {% url "continuous integration" continuous-integration %} server.
+- Are able to run both locally and on a {% url "continuous integration" continuous-integration %} server.

 Certainly, unit and end-to-end tests are NOT in opposition to each other and are complementary tools in your toolbox.